-Craig is a Licensed Clinical Social Worker, Licensed Substance Abuse Treatment Practitioner, and Master Addictions Counselor.
-He has also completed his externship training in Emotionally Focused Therapy for Couples (EFT).
-Craig received his Master of Social Work degree from Virginia Commonwealth University in December 2006.
-He then co-developed and implemented the Dual Diagnosis Recovery Program.
-In April 2006, he joined Finding Solutions Counseling Centers and served as the Director of Operations while providing therapy to the residents of Washington, DC Metro Area.
+Craig James is a Licensed Clinical Social Worker (LCSW), Licensed Substance Abuse Treatment Practitioner (LSATP) and Master Addition Counselor (MAC).
+He also completed his externship training in Emotionally Focused Therapy for Couples (EFT).
+Craig received his Bachelor of Science degree in Psychology in 1995 from George Mason University, and his Master’s Degree in Social Work from Virginia Commonwealth University in 2006.

+In April 2006, Craig joined Finding Solutions Counseling Centers where he served as Director of Operations while providing therapy to the residents of the Washington, D.C. metropolitan area.